-My novel Biotime, in which some people live more or less forever, posits amongst other things that living longer would make you want to own better quality stuff.
+My novel Coronatime, in which some people live more or less forever, posits amongst other things that living longer would make you want to own better quality stuff (links in bold italics are to other posts on this site).
 Is this right?
 Thoughts welcome.

 One cool solution to this is the sharing economy.
-The company Fat Lama, whose slogan is “Borrow stuff you need.
+Fat Llama whose slogan is “Borrow stuff you need.
 Lend stuff you don’t”, enables you to “rent almost anything”.
 The concept strikes me as brilliant (disclosure: my son is one of the co-founders).
-It also has a superb logo:
+It also has a fine logo:

 Borrowing or renting stuff instead of buying it (why own an electric drill?) is a brilliant idea.
 It’s good for the environment; good for your wallet; and good for your quality of life.
 A 2009 UK survey showed that 69% of British people in new homes felt they did not have space for all their possessions.
 A US survey in 2012 showed mothers’ stress levels correlated to the amount of stuff jammed into a home.